kuzzleio/documentation/src/api/1/controller-auth/create-my-credentials/index.md

 ## Arguments

 * `jwt`: valid authentication token (for the HTTP protocol, the token is to be passed to the `Authorization` header instead)
-* `strategy`: name of the authentication strategy to create
+* `strategy`: name of the authentication strategy to use

 ---